Global online ESL market size in 2024?

 How to volunteer

-Each organisation below has their own particular criteria for volunteers so it is best to check with them directly.
-A few good rules of thumb:
+Each organisation below has their own particular criteria for volunteers so it is best to enquire directly.
+A few rules of thumb:

-• Many organisations (especially those who work with children) will require you to pass a Background/Police check and/or have a WWC (Working With Children Check).
-Each state has a different application for a WWC, so search for the one in your resident state.
+• Many organisations (especially those who work with children) will require you to pass a Background. or Police check and/or have a WWC (Working With Children Check).
+Volunteer WWC are usually free, but Australia has a regional applications for a WWC, so check your resident state.

 • Make sure that you read the requirements and time commitment/s for the position carefully before applying.

-• If you don’t find anything on this list that suits, you can also find positions on https://www.volunteer.com.au/ – many that are short-term/event based.
+• If you don’t find anything on this list that suits, you can also find positions on https://www.volunteer.com.au; many that are short-term or event based.
 This might be better than a long-term commitment for some.

 • Finally, have fun and congratulate yourself for your contribution.
 Thank you.